-25-6-3.
+25-6-4.
 Checking and cleaning the radiator fin

-- Never attempt to check and clean the radiator fin while the engine is running. - Always stop the engine and allow it to cool first, before checking and cleaning it. - Compressed air can cause bodily injury since the objects around the radiator fin may scatter. - Whenever using compressed air for cleaning, check that there are no other persons nearby, and always wear safety goggles and protective clothing and shoes. - The maximum compressed air pressure should be less than 100 PSI (0.7 MPa) for cleaning purposes. - 1) Open the engine hood (1). - 2) Remove the side cover R (2). - Clean off any mud, dirt or leaves clogged in the radiator fin (3) by blowing compressed air or by flushing with steam.
+- Never attempt to check and clean the radiator fin while the engine is running. - Always stop the engine and allow it to cool first, before checking and cleaning it. - Compressed air can cause bodily injury since the objects around the radiator fin may scatter. - Whenever using compressed air for cleaning, check that there are no other persons nearby, and always wear safety goggles and protective clothing and shoes. - The maximum compressed air pressure should be less than 100 PSI (0.7 MPa) for cleaning purposes. - 1) Open the engine hood before opening the bonnet R. - 2) Clean off any mud, dirt or leaves clogged in the radiator fin by blowing compressed air or by flushing with steam.

-- Always blow the compressed air away from the fin to prevent damage to the fin. - A damaged fin will cause water leakage and overheating. - 4) Check that the radiator fin (3) is straight and that all the dirt has been removed completely. - 5) Reinstall the side cover R (2). - 6) Close the engine hood (1).
+- Always blow the compressed air away from the fin to prevent damage to the fin. - A damaged fin will cause water leakage and overheating. - Check that the radiator fins are straight and that all the dirt has been removed completely. - 4) Close the bonnet R before closing the engine hood.